aliyun/terraform-provider-alicloud/website/docs/d/cs_kubernetes_permissions.html.markdown

 ## Argument Reference

 The following arguments are supported.
-* `uid` - The ID of the RAM user.
+* `uid` - (Required) The ID of the RAM user.
 If you want to query the permissions of a RAM role, specify the ID of the RAM role.

 ## Attributes Reference